SynixeTactical/Documents/guides/grenades.md

 #### Vehicles

-It is possible for fragmentation grenades to disable vehicles, however they would need to be right on top of the grenade.
+It is possible for fragmentation grenades to disable civilian or unarmored vehicles, however, they would need to be right on top of the grenade.
 It is best practice to exhaust all other means of disabling a vehicle before attempting to throw a frag.

 #### Buildings

 Fragmentation and stun grenades are most effective when used in enclosed spaces due to the overpressure of the enclosed area along with the shrapnel caused by the fragmentation.
-A stun or fragmentation grenade should be chosen accordingly based on whether on-combatants are inside of the room/building.
+A stun or fragmentation grenade should be chosen accordingly based on whether non-combatants are inside of the room/building.
-If they are, a stun is preferred.
+If they are a stun is preferred.

 ### Grenade Types